bandyopd/ipcwQR/README.md

 ## Description
-Vignette is available to [the link](file:///Users/Summer/Downloads/ipcwQR.html).
+Vignette is available in [this](file:///Users/Summer/Downloads/ipcwQR.html).